acodeguy/acebook-rails-gang-of-four/README.md

 We have two key branches, staging and master.
 We create branches for each feature from staging, and then merge to staging from each feature branch after each passing unit test.

-Once we have enough functionality for a release (e.g. a new feature as been added), we will push it to master.
+Once we have enough functionality for a release (e.g. a new feature as been added), we will push it to master via a pull request.
 This will trigger CI on Travis, which will then push it to the production environment on Heroku if the tests pass.

 ## Trello board with user stories